MicrosoftDocs/dynamics365smb-docs/business-central/faqs-chat-with-copilot.md

 ### Explain and guide

-Users can ask Copilot to explain a specific concept related to Business Central, like what are dimensions, or provide guidance on how to complete a task, like how to post a sales order.
-Copilot searches the official Business Central documentation published by Microsoft, and provides an answer based on the documentation.
+Users can ask Copilot to explain a specific concept related to [!INCLUDE[prod_short](includes/prod_short.md)], like what are dimensions, or provide guidance on how to complete a task, like how to post a sales order.
+Copilot searches the official [!INCLUDE[prod_short](includes/prod_short.md)] documentation published by Microsoft, and provides an answer based on the documentation.

-- Copilot uses the knowledge on Microsoft Learn (not a broad web search) to semantically search only Dynamics 365 Business Central documentation on Microsoft Learn.
+- Copilot uses the knowledge on Microsoft Learn (not a broad web search) to semantically search only Dynamics 365 [!INCLUDE[prod_short](includes/prod_short.md)] documentation on Microsoft Learn.

 - Copilot doesn't take action, create new data, or modify any configuration.
 It simply summarizes any paragraphs it finds on Microsoft Learn that match the question or prompt in chat.